Skip to main content

 2. International Service

-Persons located outside of the United States should contact the international office with jurisdiction over their place of residence.
-USCIS provides a complete listing of international jurisdictions and field offices and their phone numbers on the International Immigration Offices page of the USCIS website.
+Benefit requestors located outside of the United States may also contact the international office with jurisdiction over their place of residence.
+USCIS provides a complete listing of international field offices and their contact information through the International Immigration Offices webpage.

 D. Traditional Mail or Facsimile

-USCIS does not provide general delivery facsimile (fax) numbers.
-While USCIS does not publish dedicated fax numbers, USCIS offices have the discretion to provide a fax number when appropriate.
-For example, an officer may provide a fax number for the purpose of submitting documentation electronically to aid in the efficient resolution of a case or as a method to expedite delivery of requested documents or information.
+USCIS does not provide general delivery facsimile (fax) numbers, but USCIS offices may provide a fax number in specific circumstances when appropriate.
+For example, an officer may provide a fax number to aid in the efficient resolution of a case or as a method to expedite delivery of requested documents or information.
 Documents should not be submitted by fax unless specifically requested by a USCIS employee.

 Footnotes